riboflavin/website-1/docs/realm/config/catalog-classic.md

 ---

 - includeByMetadata
-- Map[string, [string]]
-- Map of metadata properties to list of string values.
+- Map of metadata properties to list of string values
-  Restricts what to include in the catalog.
+- Restricts what to include in the catalog.
   Example: `{"type": ["openapi"]}`.

 {% /table %}